hamzahik/wakanda-paas-doc/docs/faq.rst

 Can I use web-sockets in the application I deploy to the cloud?
 ===============================================================

-Wakanda Cloud allows you to use the web-sockets in your applications.
+Wakanda Cloud allows you to use the web-sockets in your applications. however the keep-alive is set to one minute.

 Are my solution's configuration settings overwritten when I deploy my application to the cloud?
 ===============================================================================================